heyitsjhu/iamjhu.github.io/blog/development/_posts/2016-05-31-ruby-in-bits-the-receiver-and-the-method.markdown

 {% include image.html
     url="/assets/images/2016-05-31-receiver-and-method-01.png"
-    description="An image showing the receiver (a string) and the method (the index method) in the Ruby code 'Johnny'.index('h')."
+    description="An image showing the receiver (a string) and the method (the index method) in the Ruby code 'Johnny'.index('h')." caption=""
 %}

 And this is how I make sense of their interaction with each other!